 So currently, the money supply is componentized into the monetary aggregates M1 and M2.
 M1 is all assets that can be immediately used as a means of payment, which includes not only currency held by the public, but also traveler's checks and bank accounts that have checking privileges.

 M1 = Currency held by the public + Traveler's Checks + Demand Deposits + Other Checkable Deposits

 Traveler's checks are issued by travel companies and banks.
 Travelers buy them because they can be used as a means of payment and they can be replaced if lost or stolen.
 Demand deposits are checking accounts that pay no interest and other checkable deposits include checking accounts that do pay interest.

-M2 includes M1 plus all assets in accounts at financial institutions that allow the withdrawal of cash, either immediately or after a certain amount of time.
+M2 includes M1 plus all assets in accounts at financial institutions that allow the withdrawal of cash, either immediately or after a prescribed time.